Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Finally, the Pauoa Flats Trail meets the ʻAihualama Trail, which is the final split in the Tantalus Trail network before the Pauoa Flats Bench.

-That being said, the ʻAihualama Trail descends Tantalus to the east, down into Mānoa Valley, ending right at Mānoa Falls.
+Here, go straight (left) to reach the bench shortly ahead, as the ʻAihualama Trail descends Tantalus to the east, down into Mānoa Valley, ending right at Mānoa Falls.

 Read My Separate Post: ʻAihualama Trail